Center for Advancing Teaching Excellence: Course Design

 • Use handouts during videos (e.g., worksheet)

-• Provide a 'skeleton' of your lecture, rather than full slides, to encourage engagement with the class video and other materials
+• Provide a 'skeleton' of your lecture, rather than full slides, to encourage engagement

 Grading Workload